WebAssembly/component-model/design/mvp/Async.md

 ### Sync and Async Functions

-An "async" function is a component-level function that has been [lifted] with the `async` option set.
+The distinction between sync and async functions does not appear in the component-level function type (nor in WIT).
+Rather, an "async" function is a component-level function that has been [lifted] from Core WebAssembly with the `async` option set.
 Symmetrically, a "sync" function is a component-level function that does not have the `async` option set (which is the default and only option prior to Preview 3).
-The sync/async distinction does not appear in the function type and thus any given WIT function type can be implemented with either a sync or async function.
+Thus, the sync/async distinction appears only independently in how a component-level function is *implemented* or *called*.

 ### Task